eggsywelsh/EPullToRefresh/README.md

 #Compatibility

   * Android GINGERBREAD 2.3+

-# Changelog

-### Version: 1.2

-  * Sample updated with RecyclerView example
-  * Showing the refresh view just in it's bounds.
-(Issue with transparent / empty ListView)
-  * Possibility to set refresh view padding

-### Version: 1.0

-  * Initial Build

 #### Let us know!

 We’d be really happy if you sent us links to your projects where you use our component.
-Just send an email to github@yalantis.com And do let us know if you have any questions or suggestion regarding the animation.
+Just send an email to eggsywelsh@gmail.com And do let us know if you have any questions or suggestion regarding the animation.

-P.S.
-We’re going to publish more awesomeness wrapped in code and a tutorial on how to make UI for Android (iOS) better than better.
-Stay tuned!

 ## License

-    Copyright 2017, Yalantis
+    Copyright 2017, Eggsy

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.